 Arguing to establish a 'relationship rule' that a particular individual always makes the home decorating decisions, regardless of their partner's feelings, is an example of abuse.

 If the intent of the argument is to establish a 'relationship rule' that one member of the relationship makes the decisions because of a belief in his or her superiority or entitlement, this is emotional abuse.

-If Mary needs to make an important phone call and is insistent that her husband quiets the children, so their playing does not disturb her call, this is not emotional abuse.
+If Mary needs to make an important phone call and is insistent that her husband quiet the children so their playing does not disturb her call, this is not emotional abuse.
 In this case, Mary only wants some help from her husband.

-If Greg insists that his wife is responsible to ALWAYS keep the children quiet so they don't disturb him when he watches TV, takes a nap, uses the phone, or simply wants quiet time, this is emotional abuse.
+If Greg insists his wife is ALWAYS responsible for keeping the children quiet so they don't disturb him when he watches TV, takes a nap, uses the phone, or simply wants quiet time, this is emotional abuse.
 The 'always' implies an entitlement to be treated special regardless of how Cindy feels or what her needs might be — this is emotional abuse.

 In the above examples that are labeled 'abusive' the intent is to establish permanent and systematic control over one's partner.